MaxGrosshandler/Steak-Knight/README.md

     TABLE bottles with COLUMN id (varchar 25)
 6. Also, I like using pm2 to keep my bot up, but use what you like.
 Screen or tmux also work.
-7. Make sure you have a config.json file made with the following: id (your id) altid (if you have an alt you use this bot with, leave it as an empty string if this doesn't apply) token (because you don't want your token in the main file)
+7. Make sure you have a config.json file made with the following:
+    - id (your id)
+    - altid (if you have an alt you use this bot with, leave it as an empty string if this doesn't apply)
+    - token (because you don't want your token in the main file)
+    - dbots (if you're uploading stats to dbots)
 8. Make sure you're in the Steak-Knight folder and run `node app.js`

 If you run into issues installing, please yell at me at Xamtheking#2099 or MaxGrosshandler#6592